-What are the symptoms?
+What are the symptoms of candidiasis?

->

-> How is candidiasis diagnosed?
+How is candidiasis diagnosed?

 Most of the time, a doctor can diagnose candidiasis simply by looking in the mouth, the back of the throat or the vagina.
 Sometimes it is necessary to scrape the overgrowth for a sample to be sent to a lab.
 A flexible viewing device called an endoscope may be used to look for candidiasis in the throat.
 People with oral thrush should be checked for possible esophageal infection as well.